chinu89/risk-calculator/README.md

 - Protection = readable → **MODERATE**
 - Exception: ransomware + hacker/media + readable → **MODERATE** (same exception as Gate 1a)

 **Rationale:** These mitigations indicate data may have reached the recipient but containment was attempted through promises or legal obligation.
 Unlike Gate 1a, there is no proof of non-access — only assurance.
-RadarFirst consistently returns MODERATE for readable data in this group.
+Radar consistently returns MODERATE for readable data in this group.

 **Why de-identified + assurance = LOW:** If data is de-identified, even a failed assurance causes no individual harm — the data cannot be traced back to a person.
-RadarFirst applies this logic regardless of how bad the other inputs look.
+Radar applies this logic regardless of how bad the other inputs look.

 **Key distinction:** Gate 1a = data provably never read.
 Gate 1b = data may have been read but was contained.